 Connecting university students, established enterprises and social businesses to reach the SDGs.

-The Sustainability Challenge is a unique, innovative and transdisciplinary university course based on Education for Sustainable Development.
-It is coordinated by RCE Vienna and held together by Vienna’s five largest universities on a yearly basis.
+The Sustainability Challenge is a unique, innovative and cross-disciplinary university course based on Education for Sustainable Development.
+It is coordinated by RCE Vienna and held together by seven Austrian universities on a yearly basis.
 The Sustainability Challenge is dedicated to the objectives of sustainable development, with particular emphasis on the SDGs.
-Every year, 60 - 80 students from all fields are selected through a detailed application process.
+Each year, 60 - 80 students from all fields are selected through a detailed application process.
 The sustainability challenge offers two participation tracks: service learning and start-up.
 Students may either work in close collaboration with enterprises, ministries or NGOs to tackle real-life sustainability issues (service learning track), or develop their own sustainable business idea (start-up track).

-Project partners: Austrian Development Agency, TU Wien, BOKU Wien, Universität Wien, University of Applied Arts Vienna, numerous companies, ministries and NGOs acting as service learning partners
+Project partners: Austrian Development Agency, Vienna University of Economics and Business, TU Wien, University of Natural Resources and Life Sciences Vienna, University of Vienna, University of Applied Arts Vienna, University of Graz, Mozarteum University Salzburg, numerous companies, ministries and NGOs acting as service learning partners

 Interested to learn more about the Sustainability Challenge?

 Funded by Horizon 2020